 Rafael Ben-Ari’ (Hebrew: רפאל בן-ארי b.
-1971) is an Israeli-born international independent content creator master photographer and videographer, specializing in photojournalism and travel photography.
+1971) is an Israeli-born international independent content creator master photographer and filmmaker, specializing in photojournalism and travel photography.
 He is known for his war and combat zone photography and on location travel photography around the world.
 In 2019 he was named one of the top 10 Best Stock Photographers in the world by Pouted Magazine.

 His work has appeared in magazines, books, newspapers and online around the world.
 Rafael Ben-Ari has exhibited his photography work in Israel, Australia, New Zealand, France, Mexico and Italy.